 San Diego is one of California’s most entertaining cities.
 It can be exciting or relaxing, fun or mischievous, but always an enjoyable and delicious time.
 While many people come here for the weather and beaches, there is much more to San Diego than simple shoreline.
 Check out these offbeat San Diego sights and activities to make your next trip to “the Plymouth of the West”

 Experience “The Most Haunted House In America”

 Never heard of the Whaley House?
 Neither had I. Turns out this place has a history to it, and was in fact named “the most haunted house in America” in 2005 by Life magazine.
 Built back in 1857, the Whaley House was much more than just a mansion.
 It was the theatre, county courthouse and general store.
 Unfortunately for the Whaleys, however, many of them lost or took their lives in this same house.
-Sightings of their ghosts are still reported.
+Sightings of their ghosts are still reported regularly.